NetFabric/NetFabric.Numerics.Tensors/docs/articles/Benchmarks.md

 ### Sum2D

-Benchmarks performing the sum of the 2D vectors in a span (tensor), containing 1,000 vectors.
+Benchmarks performing the sum of the 2D vectors in a span, containing 1,000 vectors.
 The vector is a value type containing two fields of the same type.

 It uses the same baseline as for the `Sum` benchmarks as it uses generics math to support any of these cases.